raspberrypilearning/make-crumble-robot-head/en/step_1.md

 ## Introduction

-You will use your coding, making, and engineering skills to create a robot head with a moving mouth, using a servo and a pushrod mechanism.
+Use your coding, making, and engineering skills to create a robot head with a moving mouth, using a servo and a pushrod mechanism.

 Watch you fingers &mdash; it bites!

 ### What you will make

+A robot head out of cardbord.
-You will make a robot head from cardboard, and use a servo with a bent paper clip as a pushrod to open and close the mouth.
-Your code will control the mouth's movement.
+A servo with a bent paper clip as a pushrod to open and close the mouth.
+Then, write code to control the mouth's movement.

 --- no-print ---
 ![Completed robot head project](images/randomSequenceSelect_completedTask.gif)